dscmsit/dscmsit.github.io/README.md

 - Clone the repo: `https://github.com/dscmsit/dscmsit.github.io.git`.
 - `npm install` to install all the devDependencies

+## Contributions and PR

+- All the PRs should be generated against `development` branch
+- Remember to run `npm run format` before creating pull request.
+- Netlify will create a preview inside pull request, please check if your work is fine.
+- If the PR is related to any front end change, please attach relevant screenshots in the pull request description.

 ## What's included

 Within the download you'll find the following directories and files: